 (SIDENOTE: You see, because that’s Craig Robinson of Hot Tub Time Machine and The Office, and he’s dun— oh, never mind.
 Watch the video by clicking here.
 There are more stars than you can shake a stick at.
 What’s that, you say?
 You can shake a stick at seventeen stars?
 Well then there’s as many stars as you specifically can shake a stick at.)

-homages liberal borrowings.
+It’s been a while again, folks, and I’d like to present to you a few more occurrences of homagesliberal borrowings.
 If you are unfamiliar with my concept of liberal borrowing, click liberal borrowing (not this one, the previous one).

 The first few I’m going to breeze through because they’re already older songs, and other people have thought the same or the artists acknowledge the similarity.

 SOME NIGHTS BY fun. (do I really have to write it that way?) = CECELIA BY SIMON & GARFUNKEL

 My friend swore up and down about this one, and being the defender of originality that I claim to be, I just didn’t really hear it… until this video:

 He also thinks fun.’s We Are Young shares common ground with The Beatles’ Hey Jude.
 I told him to find me a sample; he’s still looking.

 I WON’T GIVE UP BY JASON MRAZ = DELICATE BY DAMIEN RICE

 When I first heard I Won’t Give Up, I wondered why I felt like I knew its melody but not the words (by the way, does Jason Mraz realize he looks like that now?):